Alternative/J.D. Advantage Careers

 To get a sense of what you want from an alternative or J.D.
-Advantage career, review the information on the Center for Career Development’s Self-Assessment Tools webpage, then check out the resources listed below.
+Advantage career, review the information on the Career DEvelopment Center's Self-Assessment Tools webpage, then check out the resources listed below.
 As always, feel free to make an appointment with your career counselor to discuss alternative/J.D.
 Advantage careers in more detail.

 Web and Article Resources:

 - NALP (National Association for Law Placement): Alternative Careers Websites of Interest includes links to websites relevant to: a) the general job search; b) business; c) court administration; d) government; e) healthcare; f) legal education and law-related careers; and g) media.

 - ABA article on alternative careers for lawyers.

 - NALP's "The Emergence of Nontraditional Track Lawyer Career Paths: A Resource Guide for Law Firms and Law Schools."

 - “If You’ve Got It, Flaunt It: Helping Students and Alumni Identify and Market Transferable Skills”